dcarrith/jquery.mobile.lazyloader/README.md

 * jQuery Mobile 1.1.x (1.0.x might work fine - it just hasn't been tested)
 * json2html plugin for jQuery (Use the jquery.json2html-3.0.hackedup.js if you want to use inline functions)
 * ICanHaz.js if you want simple & powerful client-side templating
+* dust-full-0.3.0.js if you want more powerful client-side templating
 * Server-side code to handle the AJAX requests

 ### Using the LazyLoader widget